-If signed into law, the 21CSC Act would allow federal land and water management agencies – like the National Park Service and U.S. Forest Service – to meet their missions in a cost-efficient manner through formal, more effective partnerships with 21CSC member organizations.
+The 21CSC Act would allow federal land and water management agencies – like the National Park Service and U.S. Forest Service – to create formal, more flexible partnerships with 21CSC member organizations.
 It would also enable additional federal agencies to more easily partner with 21CSC organizations to accomplish their goals.
-The 21CSC Act would:
+Specifically, the 21CSC Act would:

 - Expand the number of federal agencies that can work with 21CSC programs.
 Enlisting Conservation Corps to do priority work has often proven to be more cost-effective for federal agencies.

 - Encourage federal agencies to collaborate, and require that they use only existing resources to work with 21CSC programs, meaning there would be no additional cost to tax-payers.

 - Establishes new coordinators at participating agencies to ensure the efficient functioning of the 21CSC.

 - Prioritize the engagement of recent veterans, native, and disadvantaged youth in 21CSC programs, and establishes a new Indian Youth Corps program.

 - Establish standards for data collection and measuring the effectiveness of 21CSC programs.